MonicaLukudu/Advance_Git_Exercise/README.md

 ## 10. Understanding Reflogs (bouns)
 ### git reflog <!--The git reflog command, on the other hand, tracks the local history of your Git operations (like branch switches, resets, and merges), not the commits themselves.
 It acts as a safety net, allowing you to recover lost commits or navigate back to previous states of your repository, even after destructive actions like a hard reset.-->

+# BRanching Basics (Part 2)
+## 1. Feature Branch Creation
+### git switch -c ft/new/new-feature

+## 2. Working on a new feature
+### touch feature.txt
+### git add feature.txt
+### git commit -m "Implemented core functionality for new feature"

+## 3. Switching Back and making more changes
+### git switch main
+### tocuh readme.txt
+### git add readme.txt
+### git commit -m "Update project readme"

+## 4. Local vs. Remote Branches
+### Remote branches are references on your local machine that represent the state of branches stored on a shared Git hosting platform, such as GitHub.
+These branches, typically named like origin/main, are read-only markers that allow developers to coordinate their work.
+To keep your local branches synchronized with the remote, you use $\mathbf{git \ push}$ to upload your committed changes to the remote repository, and $\mathbf{git \ pull}$ to automatically fetch and integrate changes made by others from the remote repository into your local branch.
+This push-and-pull mechanism ensures that all collaborators are working from the latest, unified version of the project.

+## 5. Deleting a branch
+### git branch <!--this is to check the branches availablity and the current branch it is in.-->
+### git branch -D

+## NOTE
+### Lowercase 'd': for Safe Delete.
+The lowercase -d is an alias for --delete.
+### It will only delete the local branch if its commits have been fully merged into the branch you are currently on.

+### Uppercase 'D': it Force Delete.
+The uppercase -D is an alias for --delete --force.
+### It forces the deletion of the local branch regardless of its merged status.